-Advertised as “The Drinking Man’s Scotch”, Dewar’s has been a top seller internationally and one of the most popular scotch whisky options on the planet almost since its founding all the way back in 1846 by John Dewar Sr.
+Advertised as “The Drinking Man’s Scotch”, Dewar’s scotch whisky has been a top seller internationally and one of the most popular options almost since its founding all the way back in 1846 by John Dewar Sr.

 In 1925, the business joined the Distillers Company in Scotland – and a little more than 60 years later this conglomerate was purchased by the Guinness organization in 1986.
 Later, Guinness merged with another major corporation – the Grand Metropolitan – in 1997 and shortly after that the entire mega-corporation was sold to Bacardi in 1998.